-NEW YORK (AP) — Torii Hunter is returning to the Minnesota Twins, and injured Atlanta pitchers Kris Medlen and Brandon Beachy were among 32 players tossed into the free-agent market Tuesday along with San Diego shortstop Everth Cabrera and New York Mets outfielder Eric Young Jr.
+NEW YORK (AP) — Torii Hunter is returning to the Minnesota Twins, and injured Atlanta pitchers Kris Medlen and Brandon Beachy have been tossed into the free-agent market along with San Diego shortstop Everth Cabrera and New York Mets outfielder Eric Young Jr.

-In a trade, the Los Angeles Dodgers acquired outfielder Chris Heisey from Cincinnati for minor league right-hander Matt Magill.
-Heisey, who turns 30 on Dec.
-14, hit .222 with eight homers and 22 RBIs in 119 games last season.
-He is eligible for arbitration.
+In a trade, the Los Angeles Dodgers acquired outfielder Chris Heisey from Cincinnati for minor league pitcher Matt Magill.

-Los Angeles Angels infielder Gordon Beckham, Oakland first baseman Kyle Blanks, Texas right-hander Alexi Ogando, New York Yankees left-hander David Huff, Cincinnati reliever Logan Ondrusek and St. Louis infielder Daniel Descalso also were among the players let go.
+Los Angeles Angels infielder Gordon Beckham, Oakland first baseman Kyle Blanks, Texas pitcher Alexi Ogando and Cincinnati reliever Logan Ondrusek also were among the players let go.

 Cabrera, an All-Star shortstop in 2013, faces charges of resisting arrest and possession of marijuana in a car after he was stopped by authorities in eastern San Diego County on Sept.
-3, while he was on the disabled list.
-He is scheduled to be arraigned Dec.
+3. He is scheduled to be arraigned Dec.
 8.

-Oakland agreed to one-year contracts with first baseman Ike Davis ($3.8 million) and right-hander Fernando Rodriguez ($635,000).
-The Dodgers and infielder Darwin Barney agreed at $2,525,000, and the Yankees struck a $1.48 million deal with reliever Esmil Rogers.
+Oakland agreed to one-year contracts with first baseman Ike Davis ($3.8 million) and pitcher Fernando Rodriguez ($635,000).
+The Yankees struck a $1.48 million, one-year deal with reliever Esmil Rogers.

 In addition, Seattle finalized its $100 million, seven-year deal with All-Star third baseman Kyle Seager, an agreement from last week that had been pending completion.

-Among free agents, right-handed reliever Matt Belisle agreed to a $3.5 million, one-year deal with the Cardinals.
+Among free agents, reliever Matt Belisle agreed to a $3.5 million, one-year deal with St. Louis.